 Note that you must be physically located in Canada to participate as a volunteer in the tax assistance program and prepare income tax returns for eligible individuals.

-- access to tax preparation software provided under the income tax assistance program and information on how to use it;
+- have access to tax preparation software provided under the income tax assistance program;

-- new knowledge and experience on completing the federal and provincial income tax return;
+- develop new knowledge and earn experience completing the federal and provincial income tax returns;

-- year-round access to dedicated toll-free help lines;
+- have year-round access to toll-free phone lines reserved for you;

-- certificates of appreciation from the CRA and Revenu Québec.
+- receive certificates of appreciation from the CRA and Revenu Québec.

 Step 1 – Complete the online registration form